jamie33o/history-of-michael-collins/README.md

 ## Deployment

-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub)
+### Version Control
+The site was created using the Visual Studio code editor and pushed to github to the remote repository ‘history-of-michael-collins’.

+The following git commands were used throughout development to push code to the remote repo:

+git add <file> - This command was used to add the file(s) to the staging area before they are committed.

+git commit -m “commit message” - This command was used to commit changes to the local repository queue ready for the final step.

+git push - This command was used to push all committed code to the remote repository on github.

+### Deployment to Github Pages
 - The site was deployed to GitHub pages.
 The steps to deploy are as follows:
   - In the GitHub repository, navigate to the Settings tab
+  - From the menu on left select 'Pages'
-  - From the source section drop-down menu, select the Master Branch
+  - From the source section drop-down menu, select the Branch: main
-  - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+  - Click 'Save'
+  - A live link will be displayed in a green banner when published successfully.

 The live link can be found here - https://jamie33o.github.io/history-of-michael-collins/

+### Clone the Repository Code Locally
+- Navigate to the GitHub Repository you want to clone to use locally:
+  - Click on the code drop down button
+  - Click on HTTPS
+  - Copy the repository link to the clipboard
+  - Open your IDE of choice (git must be installed for the next steps)
+  - Type git clone copied-git-url into the IDE terminal
+  - The project will now of been cloned on your local machine for use.

 ## Credits